 - Different test room

 - The support of a scribe

 - Additional time

 - The use of a computer

+- An adult to support social, emotional and mental health needs.

 What are the school's arrangements for supporting pupils in transferring between phases of education?